Things to Do

 This internationally renowned artist invites visitors to his working studio, outdoor botanical and sculpture garden and art gallery, featuring the works of many distinguished artists.
 Housed in a row of historic storefronts, this eclectic site is an art-lover’s dream come true.
 The private garden, complete with 55’ fishpond and waterfalls, is an oasis in the middle of downtown Lancaster.
-Groups and field trips welcome.
-Facilities are available for rental for special events.
-Located at 217 East Gay Street in Lancaster, the studio and gardens are only 39 miles from Bloomsbury.
-Visit at www.bobdoster.com or call 803-285-9190
+Call 803-285-9190.

 Spend your afternoon in this small, rustic town nine miles south of Camden.
-Visit the old mill which is still in operation grinding up Boykin grits.
+Have lunch at the Boykin Company Grill, then walk across the street to the old mill which is still in operation grinding up Boykin grits.
 Walk next door to “The Broom Place and Craft Shop” located in a settler’s house built in 1740.
 See brooms being handmade on original broom equipment well over a 100 years old.
-Choose from many styles, from house to hearth to whisk.
-Observe the large wildlife preserve created by the Boykin Mill Pond.
-Though called a pond, it is the tenth largest privately owned lake in South Carolina.
-Enjoy lunch at the Boykin Grill and return that evening to enjoy fine dining at the “The Mill Pond Steak House.”
-Talk to the innkeepers at Bloomsbury for more information and window-side reservations. www.boykinmillfarms.com
+Return that evening to enjoy fine dining at the “The Mill Pond Steak House.”

 The Archives and Museum are housed in the Carnegie Library built in 1915.
 The building is a fine example of Greek revival architecture.
 View exhibits of local and regional history including Camden’s restored original town clock, circa 1825.
 Equipped with a large and diverse collection of genealogical and historical research materials, the Archives provide a vital link to the heritage and history of Camden and Kershaw County.